 - What is Management of Change in Aviation SMS

 - What Are Best Practices for Change Management in Aviation SMS

 - 4 Essential Tips for Management of Change in Aviation SMS

 Step 1: Ask Questions, Identify Clear Goal for Restructure

-Identifying a singular, overarching goal for change management is an extremely important first step in restructuring the safety program.
+Identifying a singular, overarching goal for change management is an extremely important first step in restructuring the aviation SMS.
 The main goal should be a single sentence that identifies a singular purpose.
 Now in addition to the singular goal, or restructuring “thesis,” restructuring will surely have several different minor goals which should be accounted for as well.

 Goals should be identified by asking questions about the restructure, such as:

 - What reasons instigated the desire to restructure?

 - What specific problems will the restructure ideally solve?

 - What are specific challenges involved in this restructure?